 Patty loves to help learners develop reading and writing skills.
 She also likes to garden, ride her bicycle and walk in the woods.

 “I am excited to take over as editor.
 The Westcoast Reader is a wonderful resource.
 I’ve always recommended it to tutors, teachers and learners.
 Now I get the opportunity to help create it,” says Patty.

-Nila Gopaul is the Editor and Publisher of The Westcoast Reader.
-Her background is in Communications, Education, and Leadership and Management.
+Nila Gopaul (on leave of absence) is the Editor and Publisher of The Westcoast Reader.
+Her background is in Communications, Education, Leadership and Management.
 Nila holds two teaching certificates and a Master’s Degree in Education (Curriculum Development and Instruction).

 She has taught at several post-secondary institutions in Canada.
 In the U.S. she was a valued faculty member at Harvard University Institute for English Language Programs.
 Her international teaching experience includes contracts in Qatar, The UAE, China and Japan.

 For over 10 years, Nila operated her own English language school and tutoring service.
 She enjoyed working with high school students and adults and misses being in the classroom.
-She is a news and fitness junkie, loves traveling, movies and reading books.
+She is a news and fitness junkie, loves travelling, CBC radio and reading books.

 Patti-Lea Ryan is the Assistant to the Editor of The Westcoast Reader.
 Patti brings 25 years administrative experience in British Columbia Post Secondary institutions to the team.
 She runs the day-to-day operations of The Westcoast Reader.